Skip to Main Content

 The Firm Says

 For more than 180 years, we have deeply committed ourselves to offering law students an environment rooted in integrity, camaraderie, thought leadership, innovation, diversity, stewardship, and professional satisfaction.
 Our summer associate program strikes a balance between substantive work experience, opportunities for professional development, and social activities in and around the cities where we host summer programs.
-Our popular Foley Academy training program is designed to provide practical pointers not necessarily covered in law school curriculum, aimed at positioning our summer associates for a successful and rewarding career.
+Our popular Foley Academy training program is designed to provide practical pointers not necessarily covered in the law school curriculum and is aimed at positioning our summer associates for a successful and rewarding career.
 The summer program features a summer associate retreat, bringing together the summer associate class from around the country for an interactive multiday program.
-At the retreat, our summer associates are introduced to firm leadership and learn more about the firm’s vision and strategy, as well as associate life, pro bono initiatives, our commitment to diversity and inclusion, and much more.
-Social events have included baseball games, paint and sip events, escape rooms, and a darts tournament.
+This event brings together all of our summer associates from across the firm to connect with one another, meet firm leadership, and gain a deeper understanding of Foley’s vision, strategy, and culture.
+Beyond the retreat, our summer program includes a variety of social events such as baseball games, paint-and-sip gatherings, cooking classes, and community engagement activities—such as those supporting our partnership with the Boys & Girls Clubs of America—that offer fun, purposeful ways to connect with others and give back throughout the summer.